 Haiti has seen more than its fair share of disasters in recent years.
 This is of little surprise since one of the key “ingredients” for a disaster is a vulnerable human community that encounters a hazard.
 Haiti’s poverty makes its communities exceptionally vulnerable to earthquakes, flash floods, mud flows, and other hazards of the environment.
 Currently, I am interested in how Haiti’s “informal” assistance sector—generally people’s family and friends—provides material aid following disaster.
 What lessons might the formal aid sector—governments and relief groups and the like—adapt from the informal sector?
 My research following the 2010 earthquake in Haiti suggests that 1) the informal aid sector plays nearly as large a role as the formal sector, and 2) that the informal sector’s preference for cash transfers over aid-in-kind (like food aid) is welcomed by aid recipients (and, in addition, helps support the local economy).

 I am also very interested in how we teach geography and environmental studies, especially in a liberal arts fashion that encourages critical thinking, problem-solving, writing, and developing values.
-Some of my most recent research focuses on pedagogy in geography, especially related to two of my courses, ENV/GEG-250 Nature and Society and GEG342 Research Methods in Geography.
+Some of my most recent research focuses on pedagogy in geography, especially related to two of my courses, GEG/ENV-250 Nature and Society and GEG-242 Research Methods in Geography.

 Beyond academic geography, I love to travel, garden, read, backpack, and be with family.
-Currently, seeing the world as it is discovered by my toddler twins is my greatest joy.
+Currently, seeing the world as it is discovered by my young children is my greatest joy.

 B.A.
 Eastern Mennonite University; M.S.
 Oregon State University; Ph.D.
 Clark University